 As you continue to have conversations with your child(ren) around this topic, we have included further suggested activities that you may find helpful in continuing to build on these lessons.
 These include:

-4. Connect it to the community: Use examples of notable upstanders in history or in current events who your child can learn from and look up to.
+- Connect it to the community: Use examples of notable upstanders in history or in current events who your child can learn from and look up to.
 From Martin Luther King Jr. to Greta Thunberg, there are so many individuals who have made a difference in the lives of others with their upstander mentality.
-This will help your child in beginning to understand the wider world around them as they continue down the path of becoming a global citizen.
+Students at WNS are introduced to the idea of being a ‘changemaker’ from a young age, but especially in the elementary school program during the 2nd grade changemaker project.
+Changemakers affect positive change in their communities, and identifying people of note who have made a difference in the world will help your child in beginning to understand the wider world around them as they continue down the path of becoming a global citizen.

 For more information and resources, we invite you to browse our list of Upstander Kids Books and Adult Resources.
 We hope you find these resources helpful as you navigate these conversations with your child(ren).